 In the performance of its duties and responsibilities, the Panel shall have due regard for the need to promote the attainment of the principal objectives of the Panel referred to in section 3.2.

 Subject to a Member's overriding obligation, as a Member of the Panel set out in section 11.1, in the exercise of the Member's powers and the performance of the Member's duties and responsibilities as a Member, a Member shall represent the interests of the relevant Appointor.

+Members have the responsibility to engage with the parties that comprise the Appointor.
+The Member(s) shall use reasonable endeavours to engage with these parties.

 The Panel, each Member and the Secretary shall be entitled to rely upon any communication or document reasonably believed by it or that person to be genuine and correct and to have been communicated or signed by the person by whom it purports to be communicated or signed.

 Members' addresses